SwissDataScienceCenter/renku/helm-chart/README.rst

 with the official `valkey chart <https://valkey.io/valkey-helm/>`_ (version ``0.12.0``).

 Redis ran 3 nodes with a Sentinel, this is not yet supported by the Valkey chart, this chart is therefore configured to run a single valkey pod.
-This means that users will be logged when the pod goes down, such as during a migration.
+Sessions are kept on a persistent volume, so restarting that pod does not log users out.
+The migration from redis itself logs everyone out, as the redis data is not carried over.

 Deployments that need the old behaviour can point ``global.redis`` at an external sentinel backed redis instance and set ``valkey.install`` to ``false``.